-- Ability to work as part of a team. - Excellent communication skills. - Desire to motivate and inspire girls and young women from a broad range of backgrounds. - Ability to motivate and inspire adult volunteers.
+- Ability to work as part of a team. - Excellent communication skills. - Desire to motivate and inspire girls and young women from a broad range of backgrounds. - Ability to motivate and inspire adult volunteers and young adult members.

 Girlguiding welcomes volunteers of all backgrounds, ages, cultures, faiths and abilities.
 We are flexible, and volunteering can be arranged to fit around a busy lifestyle.